r9feng/Spotify/README.md

 ### Lyric Data

-After retrieving songs, lyrical data is retrieved from Genius.com using the Genius API and searching by
+After retrieving songs, lyric data is retrieved from Genius.com using the Genius API and searching by song title and artist name.
+Lyrics are cleaned and stored as raw text.

 ### Spotify Data